paromo/code_samples/README.md

 Flee hopping
 ************

-I came across this interesting programming challenge, which I thought would be interesting to implement as a way to see how it could be done on different languages.
+I came across this interesting programming challenge, which I thought would be nice to implement as a way to learn and see how it could be done on different languages.
 The setup is like this:

 - We have a 15 x 15 board
 - On each square there sits a flee